Skip to content

 Terminal window

-Re-running init is safe — it warns and skips if the key already exists.
-Use absolute paths everywhere — Claude Code launches MCP servers with a clean environment where ~ expansion and $PATH may not behave as expected.
+The proxy reaches the daemon over its default platform socket automatically — no extra flag needed.
+See Daemon Setup for install options, socket paths, and running it as a service.
+Use absolute paths everywhere in the config below — Claude Code launches MCP servers with a clean environment where ~ expansion and $PATH may not behave as expected.

 Use claude mcp add-json to register a proxied server.
 The example below wraps github-mcp-server.
-Your shell resolves the proxy, key, and server paths at paste time.
+Your shell resolves the proxy and server paths at paste time.

 The token needs to reach mcp-proxy’s environment without being written into the stored config.
 Pick whichever pattern matches your secrets setup.